Covid-19 Tools & Tips

 2) Activities DO NOT have to be logged in consecutive months.
 You may pause your goals and resume them at any point, completing the program at your own pace.

-3) Through December 31, 2021, our team is will show more leniency with direct vs. indirect service requirements, enabling participants to complete the bulk of their activities from the safety of their homes.
-Read the full statement here.
+3) Through June 30, 2022, our team is will show more leniency with direct vs. indirect service requirements, enabling participants to complete the bulk of their activities from the safety of their homes.

 4) Participants may change or adjust their goals to suit social distancing and self-isolation practices.